Liberal–National Coalition

-A merger of the Liberals and Nationals has been suggested on a number of occasions, but has never become a serious proposition.
-The relationship between the two parties varies at state and territory level.
-The situation in New South Wales and Victoria broadly mirrors that at federal level, while in Western Australia the parties are much more independent of each other.
+A merger of the Liberals and Nationals has been suggested on several occasions, but has never become a serious proposition at the national level.
+The relationship between the two parties varies at state and territory levels.
+The situation in New South Wales and Victoria broadly mirrors that at the federal level, while in Western Australia the parties are more independent of each other.
 In the Northern Territory the territorial parties merged in 1974 to form the Country Liberal Party (CLP), and in 2008 the Queensland state-level parties merged, forming the Liberal National Party of Queensland (LNP).
-LNP and CLP members elected to federal parliament do not form separate parliamentary parties, joining either the Liberals or Nationals.
-In South Australia, Tasmania and the ACT, the Nationals have no sitting MPs and little or no organisational presence.
+LNP and CLP members elected to federal parliament do not form separate parliamentary parties.
+CLP members may choose to sit in either of the Liberal or National party rooms, while LNP members must sit in party room associated with their seat.
+In South Australia, Tasmania and the Australian Capital Territory, the Nationals have no sitting MPs and little or no organisational presence.

 History

+Nationalist–Country Coalition

 The origins of the Coalition date back to the 1922 federal election, when the Nationalist Party, the main middle-class non-Labor party of the time, lost the absolute majority it had held since its formation in 1917.
 The Nationalists could only stay in office with the support of the two-year-old Country Party.
 It soon became apparent that a confidence and supply agreement would not be enough to keep the Nationalists in office.

 However, Country Party leader Earle Page had never trusted the Nationalist Prime Minister, Billy Hughes.
 Indeed, the Country Party had been formed in part due to discontent with Hughes' rural policy.
 Page not only let it be known that he would not serve under Hughes, but demanded Hughes' resignation before he would even consider coalition talks.
 Hughes resigned, and Page then entered negotiations with the new Nationalist leader, Stanley Bruce.
 The Country Party's terms were unusually stiff for a prospective junior partner in a Westminster system (and especially so for a relatively new party) – five seats in an 11-member cabinet, as well as the Treasurer's post and second rank in the ministry for Page.
 Nonetheless, Bruce agreed rather than force a new election.
 Since then, the leader of the Country Party, which evolved into the National Party, has ranked second in nearly all non-Labor governments, a status formalised in 1967 when the post of Deputy Prime Minister was formally created to denote Country leader John McEwen's status as the number-two man in the government.

 The Nationalist–Country Coalition was reelected twice, and continued in office until its defeat in 1929.